-I gathered a group of friends and prepared a game displayed on the building façade, which could be played by attendants.
+I couldn’t miss this occasion, so I gathered a group of friends and we prepared a game displayed on the building façade, which could be played by attendants.

 The game was a great success, especially among the children.
-Queues were enormous and excitement so high, that the game was one of the biggest attractions.
+Queues were enormous and excitement was so high, that the game was one of the biggest attractions during the event.

-If you want to play the game, I’ve prepared a Windows version controlled with keyboard.
+If you want to play the game, I’ve prepared a Windows version controlled with a keyboard.
 Enjoy!

 |Role:||Project lead, game designer, programmer|